M1-CHPS/glhpc/docs/lab4.md

 ./run_all.sh parallel
 ```

-Is your program faster using OpenMP ?
+Is your program faster using OpenMP?
 If not, ensure you are correctly running multiple threads.

 #### e) Is the performance stable?
 Is there any impact on the accuracy of your estimator?